suncoast-devs/handbook/lessons/career-coding/six-steps.md

 6. Starting a coding project can be like standing at the foot of a mountain, paralyzed as you look up at how far you have to go to reach the summit.
 You give up before you start.
 So don't focus on the summit, focus on your next step.
-The next small bit of code."
+The next small bit of code.